Robert S. Williamson: Civil War

 In 1863, Williamson transferred to the Corps of Engineers and served as lighthouse engineer for the Pacific Coast.
 He also worked on defenses and harbors along the coast.

 Postbellum

 In 1866, Major Williamson was appointed Commander and Officer-in-Charge when the U. S. Army Corps of Engineers established its San Francisco District Office in 1866.
 This office was then mainly responsible for engineering related to rivers and harbors along the entire Pacific coast, from Canada to Mexico, and included Hawaii.
 He remained in this position until 1871.

-He was formally promoted to Lieutenant Colonel on February 2, 1869.
+He was formally promoted to Lieutenant Colonel on February 2, 1869, just before submitting his survey on improvements to San Pedro Bay, California.
+This proposed construction of a jetty, the first federal harbor works at the site of the future Port of Los Angeles.
+The project would enhance shipping and also help entice the Southern Pacific Railroad to build to the harbor rather than to San Diego.

 In 1870, he was elected as a member to the American Philosophical Society.

 He retired from the Army as a lieutenant colonel in 1882, due to illness.
 Williamson had suffered from bad health for the last 20 years of his life and died of tuberculosis in San Francisco, California.
 He was buried at the Masonic Cemetery in San Francisco.